CagriCatik/FlowScribe/README.md

+# FlowScribe

-# FlowScribe – n8n Workflow Documentation Generator
+> A n8n Workflow Documentation Generator

 FlowScribe turns n8n workflow JSON definitions into implementation-grade Markdown documentation using a local LLM (Ollama by default).
 The project now uses a layered architecture with reusable core services, an extensible LLM client interface, and both CLI and PyQt desktop front-ends.